marcel-licence/esp32_midi_sampler/README.md

 ESP32 Audio Kit Sampling MIDI Module - A little DIY Arduino based audio/synthesizer project

-The project can be seen in my video https://youtu.be/7uSobNW7_A4
+The project can be seen in my video https://youtu.be/7uSobNW7_A4 Here is a little quick start guide to get started with arduino synthesizer / music projects: https://youtu.be/ZNxGCB-d68g

 The project is written for the ESP32 Audio Kit V2.2 Arduino Settings: